 Each of these Patrons offers their followers an expanded spell list and four or five exclusive, powerful features.

 Each subclass breaks down by the type of patron a warlock serves.
-Our Warlock 5E Guide breaks down each of the six options individually below.
+Our Warlock 5E Guide breaks down each of the eight options individually below.

 The Archfey Warlock is bound to a powerful entity from another plane, known as a fey.
 While these creatures are essentially faeries, the archfey are enormously powerful beings that have crossed from the Feywild.
 This is a subclass centered on illusion and deception, but not for anyone seeking an optimal build.